grid not working in many cases

 Scale = 8.0065800204594

-#7 Updated by Robert Sucharski about 1 year ago
+#7 Updated by Robert Sucharski over 1 year ago

 I produced a test input image, located at "/work/projects/usertests/UserTestPlans/Apps/grid/m02185/Mars_Viking_MDIM21_Mosaic_TEST_SIMP.cub".
 The image has a lon. range of 160 to 200 and a lon domain of 180. when grid is run the grid is clipped at longitude > 180.
 I also tested an image with a similar range but had a lon domain of 360 and a complete grid was produced.